-An IRA is not subject to these eligibility rules since it is not employer-sponsored.
+An IRA is not subject to these eligibility rules since it is not employersponsored.
 To be eligible to contribute to an IRA, the only requirement is that the taxpayer either have earned income or have a spouse with earned income.
-(Whether or not IRA contributions are tax-deferred is discussed below under Tax Treatment of Contributions.)
+(Whether or not IRA contributions are eligible for tax-deferral is discussed below under Tax Treatment of Contributions.)